Ryan-Callahan/startup/notes/notes.md

 # My Notes
 ## A Memoir by Ryan Callahan
+these notes include future plans, not everything will be implemented.
+This is essentially being used as scratch paper.

 ### Git / Github
 - Used for version control and collaboration